 Procedure for Calculating RRS Limits for Individual Resources

-May 1, 2024
+TBD

 1. Introduction

 Changes to this attachment shall be reviewed by the Performance, Disturbance, Compliance Working Group (PDCWG).

 2. Responsive Reserve Service

 Response Reserve (RRS) is an operating reserve on Generation Resources, Load Resources, and Resources capable of providing Fast Frequency Response (FFR) maintained by ERCOT to help control the frequency of the system.
 RRS on Generation Resources and Controllable Load Resources that are capable of providing Primary Frequency Response can be released to Security-Constrained Economic Dispatch (SCED) during scarcity conditions as outlined in Section 4.8, Responsive Reserve Service During Scarcity Conditions.